Minor freezes up Jays for 1st win as starter since '14 - Philly

 TRAINER'S ROOM

-Blue Jays: SS Aledmys Diaz (back) played the entire game after leaving Tuesday's game.
+Blue Jays: SS Aledmys Diaz (back) played the entire game after leaving Tuesday's game and went 0-for-3.

 Rangers: RHP Tony Barnette (back) returned to the club after making back-to-back rehab appearances Thursday and Friday with Double-A Frisco.
 He is eligible to be activated at any time.